humminghomes/interview-questions/README.md

 2. A few technical questions are added to get an understanding how well a candidate understands the platform

 ## Process
-1. Recruiter Screening
+1. Recruiter Screening (Nolan)
-2. Send take home
+2. Internal HH Screening (work history, work with others, 1-2 technical questions)
-3. Set up first technical screen to go over take home
+3. Send take home
 4. Onsite:\
   a.
-1 Technical Interview (with engineer)\
+Go over take home [45 mins] (with engineer)\
   b.
+1 Leadership Interview [30 mins]\
-2 Culture Interview (with non-engineers)
+  c.
+1 Culture Interview [30 mins] (with non-engineer - Sales or Ops)
     - Look for empathy, communication, drive, interest in working in early stage

 ## Grading Rubric